grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 ### Step 2.
 Build top level drilldown page

-On this page we will show a summary of average duration of HTTP request for Prometheus API endpoints using Grafana's Table panel.
+On this page, we'll show a summary of the average duration of HTTP requests for Prometheus API endpoints using Grafana's Table panel.

 ```ts
 function getOverviewScene() {